Nhowka/Elmish.Bridge/README.md

 Now you can use the MVU approach on the server, minus the V. That still is just a client thing.
 Create a new server using `ServerProgram.mkProgram init update`.
 No need for a bridge, it already expects a `'server -> 'model -> 'model * Cmd<Msg<'server,'client>>`.
 There's also `ServerProgram.withSubscription` that behaves the same as `Program.withSubscription`.

 For use it, you need a server.
-There is one for Suave on the `Fable.Elmish.Remoting.Suave` package.
+There is one for Suave on the `Fable.Elmish.Remoting.Suave` package and another for Giraffe and Saturn on the `Fable.Elmish.Remoting.Giraffe` package.
 You can pass it to the function `ServerProgram.runServerAt`.
 Here is how it's used:

+- Suave

 ```fsharp
 open Elmish